 Boyd, along with partners Jeffrey Edelheit and Deana Dennard, ferment their live beverages in what they call “the only kefir based microbrewery”, a tiny shop in Sebastapol, California called the Kefiry.
 They use kefir grains (which aren’t really grains, but bacteria and yeast that turn sugars into carbonation) to create their “enlivened” beverages that contain much less sugar than conventional sodas.

-“All of these live culture techniques are ways to preserve and enhance the bio-availabilty of the nutrients in foods.
+“All of these live culture techniques are ways to preserve and enhance the bio-availability of the nutrients in foods.
 So that’s what this movement is about is bringing the live culture back so the foods can be more healthy, more wellness-providing like they’re supposed to be.”